ztfo/arreglo/README.md

 ### Usage

 1. Install and Run:
+   * Clone the repository
+   * Install dependencies with `npm install`
+   * Build the plugin with `npm run build`

+2. Open Figma
    * Open Figma
+   * Go to Plugins menu in the top navigation bar
+   * Go to Development/Import plugin from manifest
-   * Run the "Arreglo" plugin
+   * Select the `manifest.json` file in the repository
+   * Click "Install"
+   * Click "Open"

-2. Configure (First Time Setup):
+3. Configure (First Time Setup):
    * Open settings (bottom left icon)
    * Add your preferred API key
    * Save settings

-3. Create an Arrangement:
+4. Create an Arrangement:
    * Enter a song title
    * Choose a genre
    * Set desired length and tempo